Palestine entry requirements for United States passport holders

 Food and waterborne diseasesModerate risk

-Risk of traveler's diarrhea, hepatitis A, and typhoid from contaminated food/water.
+Risk of traveler's diarrhea, hepatitis A, and typhoid from contaminated food/water; practice safe eating and drinking.

 Mosquito-borne diseasesLow risk

-Low risk of West Nile virus; no malaria risk in most areas.
+Low risk of West Nile virus and leishmaniasis; use insect repellent in rural areas.

 COVID-19Moderate risk

-Ongoing risk; follow local guidelines and consider vaccination.
+Ongoing transmission; follow local guidelines and consider vaccination.

 Based on CDC and WHO guidance.
 Consult a travel medicine clinic 4–6 weeks before departure for personalised advice.